-With decades worth of work presented at various international museums, contemporary artist Rirkrit Tiravanija had Rirkrit Day held at our very own National Gallery Singapore (NGS) on 16th June.
-His work untitled 2018 was presented through the different perspectives of local artists, researchers, NGS curators and Tiravanija - bringing together his artistic practice and theory.
+With decades worth of work presented at international museums, contemporary artist Rirkrit Tiravanija had Rirkrit Day held at the National Gallery Singapore on 16 June.
+His work untitled 2018 was presented through the different perspectives of local artists, researchers, gallery curators and Rirkrit himself, bringing together his artistic practice and theory.

 untitled 2018 (the infinite dimensions of smallness) is the second showcase of the Ng Teng Fong Roof Garden Commission series.
 Site-specific and drawing upon regional materials, architecture and traditions, the installation is a large-scale bamboo maze with a Japanese tea house at its centre.
-Within the space, visitors may participate in tea ceremonies by local and international tea masters, as well as encounter one another within the maze itself.
+Within the space, visitors may participate in tea ceremonies by local and international tea masters, as well as encounter one another.

-Curator Silke Schmickl shares more about the choice of Tiravanija as the chosen artist for this particular commission.
+Curator Silke Schmickl shares the reason behind choosing Rirkrit as the artist for the commission.

 “The Gallery’s Ng Teng Fong Roof Garden Commission series invites leading international artists to create new site-specific works that extend the conversation on art that is informed by the region.
 Rirkrit Tiravanija has been at the forefront of the international art scene since the late 1980s, with his influential practice combining elements of performance, installation art, architecture and video.
-Having lived in various countries, we believe his works reflect the constant negotiation between diverse cultures as elements of vernacular culture, architecture and craft are newly configured and reinterpreted in diverse settings.
+As he has lived in various countries, we believe his works reflect the constant negotiation between diverse cultures, as elements of vernacular culture, architecture and craft are newly configured and reinterpreted in diverse settings.

 Rirkrit’s generosity and interest in building (arts) communities are exceptional.
 His strong interest in renewing traditional forms of architecture, craft and culture by presenting them in contemporary settings where visitors are invited to use and interpret them in their own ways, distinguishes him from other artists of his generation.
 We believe that his installation at the Ng Teng Fong Roof Garden will offer our visitors time for contemplation and encourage them to make time and space to experience something new and reexamine their perspective of art in Asia.”

-Going beyond art, this particular commission also provides a glimpse of how architecture may play a role in bringing people together and act as a facilitator to foster interactions — informed by its physical boundaries or not.
-This is especially interesting, considering that Singapore is a nation known for its petite size and how a lot of our daily interactions are aided or impeded by our model of living - high rise buildings, public transport systems and of course, the various classes of people and which neighbourhood one lives in.
+Going beyond art, the commission provides a glimpse of how architecture may play a role in bringing people together and facilitate interactions — informed by its physical boundaries or not.
+This is interesting, considering that Singapore is a nation known for its small size, and a lot of our daily interactions are aided or impeded by our model of living in high-rise buildings, public transport and, of course, the various social classes and the neighbourhood in which one lives.

-Schmickl gives her two cents on how architecture is significant to Singapore, and how Tiravanija's work successfully encompasses that.
+Schmickl gives her opinion on how architecture is significant to Singapore, and how Rirkrit’s work reflects that.

-B-SIDE directs some questions to the artist himself, Rirkrit Tiravanija, to find out what he has to say about his art practice spanning across several countries and the relationship between environment and people.
+B-Side directs some questions to Rirkrit to find out what he has to say about his art practice spanning several countries and the relationship between people and the environment.

-Share with us more about your art practice, especially since you reside in so many different countries.
+Share with us more about your art practice, especially since you reside in so many countries.

-Rirkrit Tiravanija: I don’t try to measure myself up to any particular art world.
+I do not try to measure myself up to any particular art world.
 Perhaps, in that sense, I like to think of my practice as something that exists in the world.
 Maybe I look at life with a more holistic view, adopting a bigger picture of the histories of human culture.
-I believe that art belongs to everyone, and therefore as an artist I practice my beliefs and my visions for a bigger sphere.
-I’m not interested in being a Thai artist with a national character in my work, I exist in the world.
-I was brought up in a Buddhist culture, in time and space culturally identifiable as Thai, and therefore everything I do, how I live, how I think, how I eat and sleep can be identifiable as Thai.
-But that identity is a shifting condition, that identity is influenced, is absorbent, is malleable from life’s experiences.
+I believe that art belongs to everyone, and therefore as an artist, I practise my beliefs and my visions for a bigger sphere.
+I am not interested in being a Thai artist with a national character in my work; I exist in the world.
+I was brought up in a Buddhist culture, and in time and space culturally identifiable as Thai.
+Everything I do, how I live, think, eat and sleep can be identifiable as Thai.
+But that identity is a shifting condition.
+That identity is influenced, absorbent and malleable from life’s experiences.

 I became an artist because I saw and believe in what art can do.
-I was touched by the ideas of artists, by their visions, their resistance to following a beaten path, and their questions and doubts concerning life and its conventions.
-And because of that I question many things.
-I question the construction of identity, of styles, of traditions, of conventions.
+I was touched by the artists’ ideas, visions, resistance to following a beaten path, and questions and doubts concerning life and its conventions.
+And because of that, I question many things.
+I question the construction of identity, styles, traditions and conventions.

-I question the knowledge of Western hegemony and I question the mystical knowledge of the East.
+I question the knowledge of Western hegemony and the mystical knowledge of the East.
 I question my own existence within all of that.

 How do you imagine the use of architecture and space in your work?
 How has this inspired your work for untitled 2018?

-I feel that the use of things, of forms, of architecture, of space, are kinds of platforms, models we could use in order to advance ideas, to test the viability of models, to both construct and deconstruct.
+I feel that the use of things, forms, architecture and space are platforms and models that we could use to advance ideas, to test the viability of models, and to both construct and deconstruct.
 I certainly see form as following function, but I also see function as following scenarios.
-I use architecture against itself, since I’m more concerned with the human condition and not the aesthetic condition.
+I use architecture against itself since I am more concerned with the human condition and not the aesthetic condition.